ydataai/ydata-profiling/README.md

 > - You want to compare 2 datasets and get a report?
 Check [this blogpost](https://medium.com/towards-artificial-intelligence/how-to-compare-2-dataset-with-pandas-profiling-2ae3a9d7695e)

 ### ⚡ Spark
-> Spark release has been released, but we are always looking for an extra pair of hands 👐.
+> Spark support has been released, but we are always looking for an extra pair of hands 👐.
 > [Check current work in progress!](https://github.com/ydataai/ydata-profiling/projects/3).

 ## 📝 Use cases